 Here are instructions on how to set up your own RefWorks Account: https://edtechbooks.org/-oTid

 Here are instructions for sending documents to RefWorks: https://edtechbooks.org/-hyrH

 If you'd like more instruction on how to use RefWorks. here's a nifty playlist of tutorial videos on YouTube: https://edtechbooks.org/-QJM

 How to Read Online

 Reading research online is very different from reading print sources; however, more of us are reading online than ever before.
 Before you whip out those articles, make sure you understand how to mentally prepare yourself for the online reading experience.
-If you're reading an e-book or an academic article in PDF format, make sure to create a helpful reading environment for yourself by mitigating distractions, and spending a pre-determined length reading/annotating before jumping to the next task.
+If you're reading an e-book or an academic article in PDF format, make sure to create a helpful reading environment for yourself by mitigating distractions, and spending a pre-determined length of time reading/annotating before jumping to the next task.
 Screens distract us, but deep reading, the kind you need to do when researching, does not work when you're distracted.
 Turn off your phone, and concentrate.

 You can also take advantage of software that allows you to (write notes directly on) articles and take notes as you go.
 You can do this by hand or digitally.
 Hypothes.is provides pretty cool software that allows you to write notes directly on online webpages and articles and also share your annotations with peers or others.

 How to Read a Journal Article

 Finding sources is different than understanding them—especially because academic jargon can make these texts harder to access than than what you're used to reading.
 Whether you're reading an academic article or an academic book, make sure you’re strategic in your approach to reading.
 Good researchers don't read articles cover-to-cover, so it's important to learn how to approach a source so you don't waste precious time.